 My name is Erin Swilley and I was born and raised in Central Florida.
 From a young age I was involved in rescue, shadowing my amazing grandmother as she assisted a local rescue in saving animals of all shapes and sizes – from domestic pets to wildlife!

-Early on I knew my true love was dogs!
+Early on I knew my true love was dogs.
 By the time I was thirteen years old I had read every single book in the Osceola County Library System pertaining to dogs.
 I was especially fascinated with training – I taught my first dog, Leonard, to do over 50 commands and to do scent work and agility; all before graduating high school!

 I have an A.S. degree in Small Business Management from Seminole State, a Bachelor’s in Business Information and Technology from Seminole State, and I am also pursuing a dual-enrolled Master’s Degree program at UCF in Non Profit Management and Public Administration.